 17.1 When can we arrange for disconnection?

-Subject to us satisfying the requirements in the Rules, we may arrange for the disconnection of your premises if:
+Subject to us satisfying the requirements in the energy laws, we may arrange for the disconnection of your premises if:

 (a) you do not pay your bill by the pay-by-date and, if you are a residential customer, you: